عٞارُف

 text examples

-šɔm men énhor di-ˀáḷḷaʰ neŝɛ́ro ṭey ˁážeʰ gedóḥo ḷe-méṭreʰ wa-ˁerɛ́foʰ díˀseʰ di-ḳáŝˁer ‘One day among the days of God, it was a woman who came first, at dawn, and started to pour water into her skin.’
-(CSOL I 7:4)
+a. gedóḥo ḷe-méṭreʰ wa-ˁerɛ́foʰ díˀseʰ di-ḳáŝˁer ‘She came, at dawn, and started to pour water (from the water-spring) into her skin’ (CSOL I 7:4)

 root